cubrift/quart/README.md

 ## Prerequisites

 - Node.js v20 or higher
-- A WhatsApp account for pairing
+- A WhatsApp account with a phone number for pairing
 - An OpenAI API key
 - A Giphy API key
-- A phone number entered in international format, without symbols

 ## Installation